d0nghyunkang/d0nghyunkang.github.io/_pages/about.md

 I am an Assistant Professor of Finance at the Erasmus School of Economics, Erasmus University Rotterdam.
 I am also a Candidate Fellow at the Tinbergen Institute.

-My research interests are empirical corporate finance, bankruptcy and financial distress, and machine learning.
+My research interests are empirical corporate finance, bankruptcy and financial distress, and entrepreneurship.
 I obtained my PhD at the Department of Finance, Copenhagen Business School (CBS).

 [**[Curriculum Vitae]**](https://donghyunkang.com/files/CV_DonghyunKang.pdf){:target="_blank"}   [**[Research]**](research.md)